akohan91/Libak_SObjectCollection/README.md

 ### FilterBlock

-The FilterBlock class implements the ISObjectMatchable interface and represents a composite condition that can contain multiple ISObjectMatchable conditions combined with a logical operator.
+The FilterBlock class implements the ICondition interface and represents a composite condition that can contain multiple ICondition conditions combined with a logical operator.

 #### Constructor

-`public FilterBlock(String operator)`
+`public FilterBlock(String operator, List<ICondition> conditions)`

 - Parameters:
-`operator` - The logical operator to combine the conditions (&& for AND, || for OR).
+`operator` - The logical operator to combine the conditions (AND, OR).

-- Methods

-`public FilterBlock add(ISObjectMatchable condition)`

-- Description: Adds a condition to the filter block.

-- Parameters:

-`condition` - The ISObjectMatchable condition to be added.
+`conditions` - The list of ICondition condition to be added.

-- Returns: The updated FilterBlock object.

 `public Boolean match(SObject record)`